pimoroni/microdot-phat/README.md

 ![Micro Dot pHAT](micro-dot-phat-logo.png)

 An unashamedly old school LED matrix display board, with up to 30x7 pixels, using the Lite-On LTP-305 matrices.
-Use from 1 to 6 matrices in your choice of red and/or green.
+Use between 1 and 6 matrices in your choice of red and/or green.
 Perfect for building a retro scrolling message display or a tiny 30 band spectrum analyser.

 <!-- Available from Pimoroni: https://shop.pimoroni.com/products/micro-dot-phat